delphicventurescode/mjolnir_poeto_book_series/SAMPLE1__more_sample_poems_and_software/README.md

 3. Note #3

 There is also a little web app called ...
 Mjolnireto.
+We are offering a limited preview of Mjolnireto -- for those interested.

 [ QATS ]